-What Parents and Providers Need to Know About HIV Risk and Teens
+Teens and HIV Prevention: What Parents and Providers Need to Know

 Table of Contents

-The average teenager feels as if she or he could not possibly get HIV.
+The average teenager feels as if they could not possibly acquire HIV.
 Most believe that HIV only happens to other people.
-However, teens represent a growing share of people getting and living with HIV worldwide.
-It is important that all teens take HIV seriously, get educated, and be tested if they have sex or use drugs.
+However, teens represent a growing share of people acquiring and living with HIV worldwide.
+It is important that all teens take HIV seriously, get educated, and be tested if they have sex or inject drugs.

 Let's face it – teens are having sex.
-One of the most common ways HIV is passed among teens is through unprotected sex.
+One of the most common ways teens acquire HIV is through unprotected sex.

-One of the groups most at risk for acquiring HIV in the US is young gay and bisexual men.
+One of the groups most vulnerable to acquiring HIV in the US is young gay and bisexual men.
 Gay and bisexual men who acquire HIV may transmit the virus to women as well as to men.

-• Larger numbers of gay and bisexual men live with HIV; therefore, they face a greater risk of being exposed to HIV each time they have sex without condoms or treatment-as-prevention methods
+• Larger numbers of gay and bisexual men live with HIV; therefore, they face a greater likelihood of being exposed to HIV each time they have sex without condoms or do not use treatment-as-prevention methods

 • Many gay and bisexual men do not know their HIV status

-• Gay and bisexual men who have unprotected anal intercourse are more likely to transmit HIV than men who have vaginal or oral sex
+• Gay and bisexual men who have unprotected anal sex are more likely to transmit HIV than men who have vaginal or oral sex

-• Many gay and bisexual men use alcohol and street drugs, which increases their likelihood of sexual behaviors that put them at risk of acquiring HIV
+• Many gay and bisexual men use alcohol and street drugs, which increases their likelihood of sexual behaviors that render them vulnerable to acquiring HIV

 • Young gay and bisexual men may incorrectly believe that HIV is no longer a serious health problem because of advances in treatment